NethServer/docs/administrator-manual/en/team_chat.rst

 Please note that:

-- disabled or existing users will be skipped
+- users disabled in the server manager or already existing in Mattermost will be skipped
 - a random password will be generated for each user

 Invocation example: ::